We may earn money or products from the companies mentioned in this post.

 Facilities: Yes

 Located near Washington, and about 20 minutes from Greenville, Raised in a Barn hosted the NC Sunflower Festival in years past.
-The farm reassesses its hours each week, so check their Facebook page for the most up-to-date information.
+The farm reassesses its hours each week, so check its Facebook page for the most up-to-date information.

-Dogwood Farms
+9) Dogwood Farms

 8096 Belews Creek Road, Belews Creek, Forsyth County

 Fees: $5 per 8 and older, discounts available for multiple groups (state employees, first responders, etc).
 Veterans and active duty are FREE.
-Cash or card accepted for all fees.
+Cash or card is accepted for all fees.

 Parking: Free